Champions League ties set to go ahead with Uefa ‘aware of alleged terrorist threats’ from Isis

 Ministers in France have similarly confirmed security measures will be enhanced for the PSG fixture at the Parc des Princes.
 That stadium, along with the Allianz Arena and the Santiago Bernabeu were featured in the imagery among the call for violence on the digital posters.

-So too was the Emirates Stadium in north London which is set to play host to one of the Tuesday fixtures; both Arsenal and the Met Police have also been approached for comment.
+So too was the Emirates Stadium in north London which is set to play host to one of the Tuesday fixtures; both Arsenal and the Met Police have were also approached for comment, with the latter responding they would have a “robust policing plan in place” for the game.

+Deputy Assistant Commissioner Ade Adelekan, overseeing the policing of London today, said:

+“The UK terrorism threat level remains at ‘substantial’ meaning an attack is likely, and we work closely with colleagues from across Counter Terrorism Policing in planning for events here in London, to take into account any relevant information that could help us to keep those attending safe.

 Isis recently claimed responsibility for an attack on a Moscow concert hall, where 133 people were killed when automatic weapons were used.